atmire/IRUS/README.md

 > By default your repository will sent data to a TEST tracker.
 Please change `tracker.environment` to `production` to start sending data to the live IRUS tracker.

+###### DSpace 4 and DSpace 5 configuration ######

 ```
 #-----------------------#
 # Atmire stats exporter #
 #-----------------------#

 # OPTIONAL metadata field used for filtering.
-# If the returned items require specific values for the "dc.type" field, "dc.type" should be placed here.
+# If items with specific values for the "dc.type" field should be excluded, "dc.type" should be placed here.
 # This should comply to the syntax schema.element.qualified or schema.element if the qualifier is null.
-tracker.type-field = dc.type
+# tracker.type-field = dc.type
 # If "tracker.type-field" is set, the list of values must be defined in "tracker.type-value".
-# This lists a comma separated list of values which can be used for the given field.
+# This lists a comma separated list of values that will be excluded for the given field.
-tracker.type-value = Article, Postprint
+# tracker.type-value = Article, Postprint

-# The metadata field containing the doi identifier of the record.
-This field is optional
-tracker.doi-field=dc.identifier.doi
-# The metadata field containing the version of the record.
-This field is optional
-tracker.version-field=dc.type.version
 # Set the tracker environment to "test" or "production".
 Defaults to "test" if empty.
 # The URL used by the test environment can be configured in property tracker.testurl
 # The URL used by the production environment can be configured in property tracker.produrl